shaunsmith/functionslab-disney/4-Java-Functions.md

 [ERROR] Failed to execute goal org.apache.maven.plugins:maven-surefire-plugin:2.12.4:test (default-test) on project hello: There are test failures.
 ```

-Oops! as we can see this function build has failed due to test failures--we
+*Oops!* as we can see this function build has failed due to test failures--we
 changed the code significantly but didn't update our tests!
 We really
-should be doing test driven development and updating the test first but
+should be doing test driven development and updating the test first, but
 at least our bad behavior has been caught.
 Let's update the tests
 to reflect our new expected results.